Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Qantas spend $275M annually on training

 ## Performance Management
-**The process of monitoring an employees contribution to the business and taking necessary corrective action**
+**The process of monitoring an employees contribution to the business and taking necessary corrective action.**

 **Administrative Approach:**
-- ""
+- "Tick the box" attitude
+- Employees do bare minimum and are often brief guidelines on how to improve

+**Developmental Approach:**
+- Embraces the opportunity to fine-tune employees
+- Uses data to develop individual employee